LucasBSMartins/LoginCadastroPHP/README.md

    docker-compose build
    docker-compose up

 # Using the software

-   If you want to use the software, go to localhost with your docker running
+   If you want to use the software, go to localhost in your navigator with your docker running

 # Database